UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/game.rst

       Once the actuator is activated, the blenderplayer exits the runtime.
    Restart Game
       Once the actuator is activated, the blenderplayer restarts the game (reloads from file).
+   Screenshot
+      Save a screenshot to the specified file.

+      File
+         Path to the screenshot to save (".png" is appended to the filename).
    Start Game From File
       Once the actuator is activated, the blenderplayer starts the blend-file from the path specified.